kiali/openshift-servicemesh-plugin/README.md

 #### make uninstall-cr

 If you wish to uninstall the plugin from your OpenShift Console, run this target.
 This will delete the OSSMConsole CR that was created via the `install-cr` target, which instructs the operator to uninstall the plugin.
 The operator will continue to be running.
 You can re-install the plugin by simply creating another OSSMConsole CR by running `make install-cr` again.

+#### make install-crd

+This target installs the OSSMConsole CRD (Custom Resource Definition) that describe the properties of the OSSMConsole CR within Openshift.

+#### make uninstall-crd

+This will delete the OSSMConsole CRD (Custom Resource Definition) that was created via the `install-crd` target.

 #### make purge-all-crs